orsonteodoro/muslx32/README.md

 gparted | If you use hfs, there may be higher risk of data loss.  dependencies that rely on the hfs use flag and the gparted program need to be checked since patches to dependencies were manually applied.  sys-fs/diskdev_cmds is the package in question if you are worrying about which one I might have screwed up on manually patching. it shows some partitions on other drives but didn't show all paritions on 2TB drive and some other drives. obs-studio | Segfaults on start. cheese | It could not detect webcam.
 Either the package or library or kernel driver is broken.
-It shows limited gui. networkmanager | It complains when trying to run daemon. eog | Segfaults.
+It shows limited gui. networkmanager | It complains when trying to run daemon.
+There was work on trying to get this to work on amd64 abi.
+Not fully tested. eog | Segfaults.
 It could be library problem.
 Use GPicView instead. mirage | Segfaults.
 It could be library problem.
-Use GPicView instead. physlock | Runtime problem: physlock: /dev/null/utmp: Not a directory weechat | Connecting to server problem.
+Use GPicView instead. physlock | Runtime problem: physlock: /dev/null/utmp: Not a directory weechat | The problem in x32 abi native is the connecting to server problem.
 Use hexchat instead.
-It says: sending data to server: error 9 Bad file descriptor
+It says: sending data to server: error 9 Bad file descriptor.
+If you port the ebuild to amd64, it should work with ease.

 ### Notes